 Climb into the heavens at Glasgow Climbing Centre in Scotland, where you can scale walls right up to this old church’s original wooden eaves.
 The building formerly played host to the Ibrox Methodist Church and was built around 1868.
 Feeling adventurous?
 You can also rappel down from the spire.

 Earth Treks Climbing Gym, Englewood, Colorado

-This summer, Earth Treks will open the country’s biggest climbing center, in Englewood, Colorado.
+In the summer of 2018, Earth Treks opened the country’s biggest climbing center, in Englewood, Colorado.
 The more than 50,000 square feet of climbing space will be housed in the former Sports Authority headquarters, which was vacated when the big box chain went out of business in 2017.
 The new site will also offer on-site childcare for kids 6 months to 6 years, yoga classes and space for private climbing lessons.